Abarim Publications' online Biblical Greek Dictionary

 Christian enthusiasts often forget that Christianity has been a purely religious enterprise for only the last few centuries.
 Prior to roughly the Renaissance, Christianity was predominantly a political affair, spiced up with scientific pursuits and of course the arts but very little Scripture Theory.
 It was in the hardly concealed interest of the "Christian" elite (popes and kings and the likes) to keep the plebs from reading the Bible.
 Because anyone who takes time to actually look at the texts will swiftly conclude that besides its purely theological concerns, the gospel of Jesus Christ represents a peaceful but vehement resistance against totalitarianism in general and Roman imperial theology specifically (for more on this, see our articles on names like Pilate, Onesimus and Quirinius).

-Often misquoted as call to individual conversion, Jesus ordered His followers to make disciples of the nations (Matthew 28:19).
+Often misquoted as a call to individual conversion, Jesus ordered His followers to make disciples of the nations (Matthew 28:19).
 The Psalmist had exclaimed: "why are the nations in uproar" and take their stand "against YHWH and His anointed [that is: Messiah, or Christ in Greek, a common word that denotes any Hebrew king or high priest]" (Psalm 2).
 Christ's coming fulfilled what the Lord had said through the prophet Haggai: "And I will shake all nations, and the desire of all nations shall come" (Haggai 2:7).
-God's promise to Abraham, which is fulfilled in Christ, was for all the families of the earth (Genesis 12:3, 28:14, Psalm 22:27, Jeremiah 1:15).
+The promise of God to Abraham, which is fulfilled in Christ, was for all the families of the earth (Genesis 12:3, 28:14, Psalm 22:27, Jeremiah 1:15).
 And when John saw the promised new earth, he saw the tree of life, while "the leaves of the tree were for the healing of the nations" (Revelation 22:2).

 Despite the best intentions of globalists on one end and anarchists on the other, the Bible writers understood mankind to be designed to operate within large family structures.
 The Bible maintains that human individual must (1) be very well informed about the working of the created world, (2) be wholly free to interpret those workings personally and apply these to his/her own life, and (3) operate as integrated part of a larger but self-organizing social structure.